-Only a continuous full length modular joint device supplied will be acceptable.
 Only one type of modular joint device will be permitted to be installed at all locations.
 The installation of two different types at separate locations will not be permitted.

-The device shall consist of premolded elastomeric expansion joint seals, either box seals or strip seals, mechanically held in place by steel center beams and edge beams.
+The device shall consist of premolded elastomeric expansion joint seals (strip seals) mechanically held in place by steel center beams and edge beams.
 Each transverse center beam shall be individually supported by, and connected by full penetration weld to an independent support bar.
-The device shall provide equal distance control of the premolded elastomeric seals.
+The device shall provide equal-distance control of the premolded elastomeric seals.